ninadpchaudhari/express-ejs-mongdb/readme.md

 This repo hosts a sample project that uses ExpressJS, EJS and MongoDB connections.
 We covered these partials earlier in lectures, this adds more supplimental material.

+# References

+- Installing Docker on Ubuntu - EC2 Just follow along with the terminal commands: https://docs.docker.com/engine/install/ubuntu/
+- lecture explaning views and mongo : https://www.youtube.com/watch?v=b-qS0P5ewN0
+- If you need a video that explains this article & the code : https://youtu.be/rVFPNYe3RB0

 ## Explanation